openstack/openstack-manuals/doc/contributor-guide/source/release/taskdetail.rst

 should look at the current draft version of the document, and attempt to run each command on the pre-release package.
 If you are able to run the instructions in the book successfully, then place a green tick in the matrix, noting which version you tested against.
-If a command can't be run, and it's confirmed to be a bug in the documentation, add a note in the `Issues` section, so that the book can be updated.
+If a command cannot be run, and it is confirmed to be a bug in the documentation, add a note in the `Issues` section, so that the book can be updated.

 .. note::